4 Point and Interval Estimates

 In the last chapter, we talked about how to use sampling to summarize a population without surveying everyone in it.
 For example, we might estimate the proportion of people in a population of six who prefer chocolate to sour candy.
 In the fake population shown above, 4/6 people prefer chocolate.
 Those who prefer chocolate are in the top row, at y=1.
 Those who prefer sour candy are below at y=0.

-We considered a few different sampling schemes: sampling with replacement, sampling without replacement, coin-flip randomization, and convenience sampling.
-Suppose we chose coin-flip randomization.
-We’d flip a coin for each person in our population to decide whether they would be sampled.
-Of the 3 people who flipped heads, 2 prefer chocolate to sour candy.
+We considered a few different sampling schemes: sampling with replacement, sampling without replacement, and convenience sampling.
+Suppose we chose sampling with replacement.
+We’d randomly pick people from our population to survey, putting them back each time so they could be picked again.
+Of the 3 people we sampled, 2 prefer chocolate to sour candy.
 So our estimate of the proportion of the population who preferred chocolate was 2/3.

 \[ \color{gray} \begin{array}{r|rrrrrr|r} j & 1 & 2 & 3 & 4 & 5 & 6 & \bar{Y} \\ y_{j} & 0 & 1 & \textcolor[RGB]{7,59,76}{1} & 1 & \textcolor[RGB]{7,59,76}{0} & \textcolor[RGB]{7,59,76}{1} & \textcolor[RGB]{7,59,76}{2/3} \\ y_{j} & 0 & 1 & 1 & \textcolor[RGB]{239,71,111}{1} & 0 & \textcolor[RGB]{239,71,111}{1} & \textcolor[RGB]{239,71,111}{2/2} \\ y_{j} & \textcolor[RGB]{17,138,178}{0} & 1 & \textcolor[RGB]{17,138,178}{1} & \textcolor[RGB]{17,138,178}{1} & 0 & \textcolor[RGB]{17,138,178}{1} & \textcolor[RGB]{17,138,178}{3/4} \\ \end{array} \]